secretstartups/handbook/hiring/sourcing/index.html.md

 We encourage our team members to think out of the box and source creatively!
 For some positions, other networks may prove useful as well - for example, we are looking for someone who has public speaking experience combined with specific tech expertise.
-You can go on Youtube and search for candidates who have spoken at seminars or professional conferences, try to search for the person's name and look for suitable ways to contact them.
+You can go on YouTube and search for candidates who have spoken at seminars or professional conferences, try to search for the person's name and look for suitable ways to contact them.

 **About Reaching Out to Candidates**